 You got someone looking out for you, chum: your brother, sister, best buddy, boss, second cousin's roommate's boyfriend, whatever.
-Point is, if you need some backup, he or she is right behind you.
+Point is, if you need some backup, they're right behind you.
 Unlike a Contact, an Ally has no specialized knowledge, but will be happy to help you in any way they can.
 Allies are great resources when you need a place to lay low, some cash on loan, or simple assistance.

-This Trump may be taken multiple times, but each Ally must have an established connection to you, and be approved by the GM.
-As with many Social Trumps and Faults, you may purchase more than one Ally, and Allies might even be gained during an adventure directly because of a character's actions, and themselves be part of the larger story.
+This trump may be taken multiple times, but each Ally must have an established connection to you, and be approved by the GM.
+As with many social trumps and faults, you may purchase more than one Ally, and Allies might even be gained during an adventure directly because of a character's actions, and themselves be part of the larger story.